 Many security teams jump in too quickly and disrupt the engineering workflows.
 It is important to tackle one step at a time and start slowly.
 Security teams must ensure new security steps are working properly, evaluate results, fine tune scanners, and minimize false positives before even considering disrupting the workflow.

-To learn more about DevOps and Cloud Security, check out DEV540: Secure DevOps and Cloud Application Security!
+To learn more about DevOps and Cloud Security, check out SEC540: Cloud Security and DevOps Automation!